-- Zoom mode: recreate missing pixels from camera motion, producing 2x and 4x scale factors with more details than standard digital zooming
+- Zoom mode: recreates missing pixels from camera motion, producing 2x and 4x scale factors with more details than standard digital zooming.

 - Hi-Res mode: produces up to 32-megapixel images from regular 8-megapixel camera sensor, providing finer details from the scene.

 Hydra also features a photo gallery, for reviewing images and their metadata, that is directly linked with the built-in photo album.
 This helps avoiding duplicates by deleting photos, and allows to flag photos as favorites.
 All of this without leaving Hydra.